ge-flight-analytics/EmsApi.Client/README.md

 * Implement trusted service authentication, only user / pass works currently.
 * Make authentication properly async, and figure out if there are other authentication threading issues with respect to getting a new token.
 	* The only implementation is synchronous right now.
-* Write some async tests, none of the async code has been used / tested currently
-	* Although the synchronous methods actually call the async methods and await the result, error handling might not work correctly when using the async methods directly from client code.
-* Create a script for building library and example with dotnet.exe
-* Create a dotnet core docker example.
-* Create a dotnet framework docker example.

 ## Bugs
 * If DNS cannot resolve the endpoint URI, authentication takes a long time to time out.